How to find a file or folder in MS-DOS or Windows command line

 1 dir(s) 29,500.53 MB free

-As you can see in the above example, several files were found that contain bob.
+As seen in the example above, several files were found that contain bob.
 If you receive more than expected results, you may need to type /p after the command.
 Using /p displays the results one page at a time.
 If, for example, the file we were looking for was mybob.txt, looking above, we see that this file is in the C:\Windows directory.